snower/slock/README.md

-0x01 when_unlocked_unlock_first_lock unlock the first locked lock directly when unlocked, and return the lock information 0x02 when_unlocked_cancel_wait Cancel wait when waiting for lock
+0x01 when_unlocked_unlock_first_lock unlock the first locked lock directly when unlocked, and return the lock information 0x02 when_unlocked_cancel_wait Cancel wait when waiting for lock 0x08 when_unloked_to_lock_wait_queue If the unlock is successful, put it into the lock waiting queue again
 ```

 #### Timeout Parameter FLAG